mcomas/normalmultinomial/README.md

 devtools::install_github('mcomas/normalmultinomial')
 ```

-I am working with Ubuntu and to compile the packages I've needed to set the C+ compiler.
+I am working with Ubuntu and to compile the packages I've needed to set the C++11 compiler before installation by typing

 ```R
 Sys.setenv("PKG_CXXFLAGS"="-std=c++11")